 The funnel icon is another option from the hamburger menu, and it contains filtering options within the selected column.

-The Columns tab on the right side of the table can be selected to bring up a list of available columns to show.
+You can select the Columns tab on the right side of the table to bring up a list of available columns to show.

 Pivot mode works on the sum of the contents of the selected column.
 This may be handy when a user wishes to drill down into the specifics of data to create their own kind of filters.
 Selecting the Pivot checkbox eliminates all fields not involved in a calculation from view.
-For example, when viewing your benefits table view you may wish to see what the average Amplify Index is for the various types of Benefit Units your using.
+For example, when viewing your benefits table view, you may wish to see the average Amplify Index for the various types of benefit units you are using.
 In this simplistic example, you would select Pivot Mode, Drag and drop Unit of this Benefit under the Row Groups Section, and drag Amplify Index into the Values section.
-Clicking on the item in the values section will reveal a list of filters that can be used.
+Clicking on the item in the values section will reveal a list of filters.
 These are:

 When viewing as a table view throughout Amplify, you will notice the pencil icon at the far right of each line: This is an edit feature, which allows the user to edit project properties of any selected item.

 The Excel icon in the top right corner of the widget is an Excel export function.
-Any table within Amplify can be exported as an Excel file so that it can be viewed or worked on outside of Amplify.
+Any table within Amplify can be exported as an Excel file to be viewed or worked on outside of Amplify.
 The Search box assists with finding specific views created when there are many to select from.
 The New Button feature allows for the creation of a new view type.